Percolation-Labs/percolate/README.md

 pip install percolate-db
 ```

-If you dont install the client but want to use the cli from the current build.
-For example you can you can do the following if your docker instance is up to sync API keys into the local database.
-(In future we will read them from the env automatically)
+If you dont install the client you can use the cli from within the repo.
+For example the command below will sync env keys for using langauge models into the dockerized postgres instance.

 ```
 cd clients/python/percolate
 python percolate/cli.py add env --sync
 ```

-While the Python client is optional, its useful as a way to ingest data.
-It also provides a lightweight agentic workflow that relies on simple Pydantic objects.
-With this you can stream results or handle multi-step reasoning.
-See the docs to learn more about working with Percolate any Python or other languages.

 You can use the Python client to add agents and APIs.
 Use the cli to add a test api.
 This assumes you have launched the docker instance or you have connected to another instance of Percolate.